aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb/resize-gridweb-and-its-header-bar/_index.md

 {{% /alert %}}
 ## **Changing Width & Height of Aspose.Cells.GridWeb**
-Changing the width and height of Aspose.Cells.GridWeb control is a simple but important feature.
+Changing the width and height of the Aspose.Cells.GridWeb control is a simple but important feature.
 The Aspose.Cells.GridWeb control is represented by the GridWeb class in the API.
-To resize the width and height of the GridWeb control, simply use its width and height properties.
+To resize the width and height of the GridWeb control, simply use its Width and Height properties.

 {{% alert color="primary" %}}